 Whether it’s your costume or the decorations, getting prepped for Halloween night is one of the best parts of the holiday.
 Share your DIY Halloween yard decorations on FamilyApp with other families!

 - Halloween Wreath – Make a seasonal statement with your wreath!
 You can also cover a traditional wreath with plastic snakes, cobwebs, and spiders for something that will be sure to scare!
 Or, add some mini pumpkins for a more understated fall wreath.

-- Pumpkin Pile On – Outside décor for Halloween can be as simple as a pumpkin stack!
-If your family has carved a bunch of pumpkins, place them on the stairs or your front porch.
+- Pumpkin Pile On – Halloween pumpkins and jack-o-lanterns are a must-have for the season!
+If your family has carved a bunch of pumpkins, place them near the entrance or on the stairs of your front porch.
 You can also add a bunch of uncarved gourds on top of each other for a simple seasonal display!
 Brightly colored mums also provide a strong pop of color.

-- Festive Lanterns – Sometimes the easiest Halloween décor is all about just adding one element to the decoration you already have!
-If you happen to have porch lights, putting a witch hat is a great way to add instant ambiance.
+- Festive Lanterns – Sometimes, the easiest Halloween décor involves adding one element to the decoration you already have!
+If you happen to have porch lights, putting a witch hat on one of them is a great way to add instant ambiance.
 All you have to do is suspend them over the lights using a fishing line!
-Or, if you have a bench, you may want to purchase a plastic skeleton that simply ‘hangs out’.
+Or, if you have a bench, you may want to purchase a plastic skeleton that simply ‘hangs out.’

 Where to Buy Outdoor Halloween Decorations

-A costume may be one of the most important parts of a happy Halloween, but it’s important not to forget about the decorations.
+A costume may be one of the most important parts of a happy Halloween, but it’s important not to forget the decorations.
 Whether you head to a local store or make your own from scratch, they really set the tone!
-What are your best Halloween decorations ideas?
-Share them with other readers in our comments!
-With the spooky season right around the corner, it’s not too early to start making some DIY decorations.
+Be sure to share pictures of your finished outdoor Halloween decorations and displays with family and friends on FamilyApp!
+Happy Halloween!